dfporter/fog3/README.md

 Pre-processing
 ----
-The initial fastq zip file and the result of splitting by barcode are not included in the repository, but are currently in pre_calls/fastq/.
+The initial fastq zip file and the result of splitting by barcode are not included in the repository.

-Processing from fastq to uncollapsed bed is done with clip-preprocess, followed by collapsing reads (handled with the output from write_commands_for_collapsing.py in order to use multiple CPUs).
+Processing from fastq to uncollapsed bed was done with clip-preprocess, followed by collapsing reads (handled with the output from write_commands_for_collapsing.py in order to use multiple CPUs).

-Bedgraphs are then made by running bed_to_wig.py, which also makes the normalized bedgraphs (coverage per million reads).
+Bedgraphs were then made by running bed_to_wig.py, which also made the normalized bedgraphs (coverage per million reads).

 Scripts are in analysis/.
 Most output is in peaks-by-permutations/.